Special economic zone

 A special economic zone (SEZ) is an area in which the business and trade laws are different from the rest of the country.
 SEZs are located within a country's national borders, and their aims include increasing trade balance, employment, increased investment, job creation and effective administration.
 To encourage businesses to set up in the zone, financial policies are introduced.
 These policies typically encompass investing, taxation, trading, quotas, customs and labour regulations.
 Additionally, companies may be offered tax holidays, where upon establishing themselves in a zone, they are granted a period of lower taxation.

 The creation of special economic zones by the host country may be motivated by the desire to attract foreign direct investment (FDI).
 The benefits a company gains by being in a special economic zone may mean that it can produce and trade goods at a lower price, aimed at being globally competitive.
 In some countries, the zones have been criticized for being little more than labor camps, with workers denied fundamental labor rights.
 In some areas, especially Southeast Asia, some SEZs have been repurposed to house illicit activities, including illegal online gambling and cyber-enabled fraud (see for example Golden Triangle Special Economic Zone).

 Definition

 The definition of an SEZ is determined individually by each country.
 According to the World Bank in 2008, the modern-day special economic zone typically includes a "geographically limited area, usually physically secured (fenced-in); single management or administration; eligibility for benefits based upon physical location within the zone; separate customs area (duty-free benefits) and streamlined procedures."

+However, even though some countries proceed differently with these SEZs, these zones are typically created to attract foreign investment, promote industrialization, and become or serve as grounds for more economic reforms.